sivaramsk/nginx-ssl/README.md

     -subj "/CN=domain.in/O=domain-in-tls"
  ```

-*Make sure the docker-compose.yaml files has the same files created in the previous step.*
+*Make sure the docker-compose.yaml cert and key files has the same name created in the above command .*

 * Step 3: docker-compose up